dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ![](../../assets/images/longhorn/bench1.png)

-- The result seemingly implies that there is no significant difference between replica size 2 and size 3 in a small cluster.
+- The result seemingly implies that there is no significant performance difference between replica size 2 and size 3 in a small cluster.
+Replica size 3 ensures higher redundancy but at the expense of higher cost by involving more node to store the data.
+Replica size 2, on the other hand, reduces hardware cost but at the expense of lower redundancy.
-- Read operation yields higher IOPS than write.
+- Read operation yields higher IOPS compared to write.
-- Block size with 64k and 1024k have significantly reduce the IOPS output.
+- Block size with 64k and 1024k reduce IOPS significantly.